LinkedIn for Master’s Students: How to Use the Platform Effectively While Getting Your Degree

 Skills and Endorsement

 Below the education section of your profile is an area to list your various skills.
-Examples include proficiency in Adobe Photoshop or knowing how to code in python.
-Once you’ve added your skills, others can endorse them.
+Examples include proficiency in Adobe Photoshop or knowing how to code in Python.
+Once you’ve added your skills, others can endorse you for them.
 A fun activity to do with your classmates is to have an endorsement session where you go through each other’s profiles and endorse any skills demonstrated during class, research projects, or professional organization meetings.

 Professional Associations and Organizations